-Fundraising metrics varied widely; the median amount raised equaled \$283,000 but the minimum amount was \$15,000 and the maximum was \$640,000.4 This divergence in search capital needs can be explained in part by the practice of dual-searcher funds to raise more search capital to cover dual salaries and can be further explained by differences in local searching costs.
+Fundraising metrics varied widely; the median amount raised equaled \$334,000, the minimum amount was \$15,000 and the maximum was \$673,000.6 This divergence can be explained in part by the practice of dual-searcher funds raising more search capital to cover dual salaries and can be further explained by differences in local searching costs.

 The international searchers generally described themselves as "opportunistic" in their search process but did exhibit some industry preferences.
-Service businesses were generally a popular industry theme, with 52% of searchers stating that business services were a priority industry.
-As shown in Figure 3 (below), the path to acquisition is a long one, with the mean number of companies reviewed before acquisition totaling more than 184.
-In general, this is lower than the number of companies considered on average by North American funds, perhaps since international funds are often constrained by smaller economies.
+Service businesses were generally a popular industry theme, with 68% of searchers stating that business services were a priority industry.
+As shown in Figure 4 (below), the mean number of companies reviewed before a successful acquisition totaled more than 330 in 2012-2013.
+This is lower than the average number of companies considered by U.S. and Canadian search funds.
 (See Exhibit 3 for additional reporting on additional metrics, including the search stage.)